YinHK-gameDev/unity-learn/user interface/Unity UI (uGUI)/Canvas.md

 -   Making a whole set of controls non-interactable ("grayed out") by adding a Canvas Group to a parent GameObject and setting its Interactable property to false.
 -   Making one or more UI elements not block mouse events by placing a Canvas Group component on the element or one of its parents and setting its Block Raycasts property to false.

+### Canvas Renderer

+The **Canvas Renderer** component renders a graphical UI object contained within a Canvas

+The standard UI objects available from the menu (GameObject > Create UI) all have Canvas Renderers attached wherever they are required but you may need to add this component manually for custom UI objects.
+Although there are no properties exposed in the inspector, a few properties and function can be accessed from scripts -

 ### ref

 https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/UICanvas.html